jkphl/micrometa/doc/index.md

  $micrometa = new Parser(Format::MICROFORMATS | Format::MICRODATA);
 ```

-You might also pick the formats per invocation:
+... or pick the formats per invocation:

 ```php
 use Jkphl\Micrometa\Ports\Parser;